gl-inet/docs4.x/docs/tutorials/debrick.md

 1. Please download firmware [here](https://dl.gl-inet.com/){target="_blank"} to your computer.

-    Some models, such as GL-AR750S-EXT, it is available in two formats of firmware, please use the firmware for uboot, its file name extension is **.img**.
+    Some models, such as GL-AR750S-EXT, it is available in two formats of firmware, please use the firmware for Uboot, its file name extension is **.img**.

 2. Remove the power of router.
 Connect your computer to the **Ethernet port (either LAN or WAN)** of the router.
 You **MUST** leave the other port **unconnected**.